Libensemble/libensemble/docs/quickstart.rst

     pip install libensemble

-Libensemble is also available in the Spack_ distribution.
+libensemble is also available in the Spack_ distribution.

 .. _Spack: https://spack.readthedocs.io/en/latest